 A semi-automatic calibration tool called MOEA-VELMA was used to tune VELMA’s calibration parameters in order to match simulated discharge with observed streamflow for a baseline model of Taylor Creek including buildings with no green roofs.
 A full description of the MOEA-VELMA framework will be provided in the forthcoming VELMA 2.1 user manual (McKane et al., In Preparation).
 Taylor Creek was chosen because it was the smallest watershed and therefore produced the fastest computational runtime, and it also had the longest period of observed hydrologic data available.

 The goal of calibration was to adequately represent the hydrologic storage throughout the watershed without overfitting the model.
 MOEA-VELMA utilizes the MOEA Framework (McKane et al., 2014b) to implement evolutionary algorithms in order to calibrate chosen model parameters.
 In particular, the nondominated sorting genetic algorithm II (NSGA-II; (Deb et al., 2002)) was used to choose the optimal set of input parameters to minimize an objective function.
-The Nash Sutcliffe efficiency (NSE; Nash and Sutcliffe [1970]) criterion (Equation 1) was used as the sole objective function:
+The Nash Sutcliffe efficiency (NSE; Nash and Sutcliffe [1970]) criterion (Equation 1) was used as the objective function: